 NeuClone has partnered with Serum Institute of India to develop ten biosimilars for global registration, following FDA and EMA guidelines.
-Presently, NeuClone and Serum Institute have invested over $US 100 million in facilities and development, to manufacture low-cost, proven biosimilars at scale.
+NeuClone and Serum Institute have invested in state-of-the-art facilities purpose built for biosimilar production.
+NeuClone is responsible for initial biosimilar development, analytical characterisation and biosimilarity determination, while Serum Institute is responsible for clinical and commercial scale manufacture.

 This partnership exemplifies our strategy of developing the most cost effective, high quality biosimilars for global distribution.